The stochastic Auxiliary Problem Principle in Banach spaces: measurability and convergence: Convergence results and efficiency estimates

-\begin{remark} Inequality~\eqref{eq:recur_esp_lyap} (which holds in fact for any $u\in \Uad$ in place of $u\opt$) is the counterpart of modified Fejér monotonicity~\cite{lin_modified_2018}.
-The main differences are that~\eqref{eq:recur_esp_lyap} involves a Bregman divergence instead of the Euclidean distance.
-Moreover, there are coefficients $\alpha_{k}, \beta_{k} > 0$ that slightly degrade the inequality compared to what we obtain with Fejér monotone sequences where $\alpha_{k} = \beta_{k} = 0$.
-The summability of $\alpha_{k}$ and $\beta_{k}$ in addition with the boundedness of the expectation of the Bregman divergence $\ba{\expec{\ell_{u\opt}\vardelim{\va{u}_{k}}}}_{k \in \bbN}$ allow us to proceed in the same way as in~\cite{lin_modified_2018,rosasco_convergence_2019} to get the convergence rate of Theorem~\ref{thm:cv_rate_expec_last}. \end{remark}
+\begin{remark} Inequality~\eqref{eq:maj_j_uk} (which holds in fact for any $u\in \Uad$ in place of $u\opt$) is the counterpart of modified Fej\'{e}r monotonicity~\cite{lin_modified_2018}.
+The main differences are that~\eqref{eq:maj_j_uk} involves a Bregman divergence instead of the Euclidean distance.
+Moreover, there are coefficients $\alpha_{k}, \beta_{k} > 0$ that slightly degrade the inequality compared to what we obtain with Fej\'{e}r monotone sequences where $\alpha_{k} = \beta_{k} = 0$.
+The summability of $\alpha_{k}$ and $\beta_{k}$ in addition with the boundedness of the expectation of the Bregman divergence $\ba{\expec{\ell_{u\opt}\bp{\va{u}_{k}}}}_{k \in \bbN}$ allow us to proceed in the same way as in~\cite{lin_modified_2018,rosasco_convergence_2019} to get the convergence rate of Theorem~\ref{thm:cv_rate_expec_last}. \end{remark}